testdouble/testdouble.js/README.md

 options](/docs/6-verifying-invocations.md#configuring-verifications).

 A word of caution: `td.verify()` should be needed only sparingly.
-When you verify a function was called (as opposed to what it returns) you're asserting that your code has a desired side effect.
-Code with lots of side effects is bad, so mocking libraries are often abused to make side-effect heavy code easier to test.
+When you verify a function was called (as opposed to relying on what it returns) you're asserting that your subject has a side effect.
+Code with lots of side effects is bad, so mocking libraries are often abused to make side-effect heavy code easier to proliferate.
 In these cases, refactoring each dependency to return values instead is almost always the better design approach.
-Sometimes in the interest of completeness, people will attempt to verify an invocation that already satisfies a stub, but this is almost [provably unnecessary](/docs/B-frequently-asked-questions.md#why-shouldnt-i-call-both-tdwhen-and-tdverify-for-a-single-interaction-with-a-test-double).
+A separate test smell with verifying calls is that sometimes—perhaps in the interest of maximal completeness—a test will verify an invocation that already satisfied a stubbing, but this is almost [provably unnecessary](/docs/B-frequently-asked-questions.md#why-shouldnt-i-call-both-tdwhen-and-tdverify-for-a-single-interaction-with-a-test-double).

 ### Other functions